BWindey/nvim-config/README.md

     as 4 spaces and take away the freedom of others on how they want to render their tabs?)
 - softwrap disabled, otherwise things get difficult to read.
-You should wrap yourself, and that's also why I use `colorcolumn` in insert-mode.
+You should wrap yourself, and that's also why I use `colorcolumn`.
 - scrolloff on 2
 - signcolumn shows signs over the numbers, because I want as much horizontal space as I can get (mainly for split views)
 - laststatus to 3 to only show 1 statusline, even on split windows, I think it looks a bit cleaner
+- signcolumn on 80 to prevent me from writing lines that I cannot read anymore in split-screen